-2. When I cook – I usually make sure there will be leftovers (thank God for latin food, leftover heaven).
+2. When I cook – I usually make sure there will be leftovers.
 I just put the leftovers in the freezer and eat it on days I'm not able to cook.

 “I cry very easily.
 It can be a movie, a phone conversation, a sunset–tears are words waiting to be written.” – Paulo Coelho

 I always feel like crying is important.
 I believe in crying.
 When I’m exhausted I cry.
 When I’m convinced my body is trying to kill me I cry.
 When I’m grateful or see something awfully beautiful I cry.
 If you ask me I say crying is pretty damn badass.
 The feels have to go somewhere, right?